 Talk to a Psychiatrist

 A good psychiatrist is a trusted confidante and partner in your recovery from mental illness.
-However, for this relationship to succeed, both of you must be on board and open with each other about thoughts, feelings, and emotions.
+However, for this relationship to succeed, you must be on board and open with each other about thoughts, feelings, and emotions.

 Stay Active

 No matter the cause of your injury or need for a break from running, being sidelined can have an adverse effect on your mental health.
-But if you keep up with social activities, practice healthy habits and eat nutritiously during this period, it will help keep you mentally strong and help ward off depression.
+But if you keep up with social activities, practice healthy habits, and eat nutritiously during this period, it will help keep you mentally strong and help ward off depression.

-Many people prioritize physical activity in their social lives, whether that means joining a running group, hitting the weights at the gym, playing sports with friends or taking yoga classes.
+Many people prioritize physical activity in their social lives, whether that means joining a running group, hitting the weights at the gym, playing sports with friends, or taking yoga classes.

 Injuries can disrupt our habits, leading to loneliness or depression.
 But having a network of supportive friends and family around us can help prevent that from occurring.